pyOpenSci/lessons/publish-share-code/intro.md

 ### Version control and online collaboration

 There are many ways to [**share** your code](share-your-code).
 Platforms like [GitHub](https://github.com) and [GitLab](https://gitlab.com) are often used because they support both version control of your project and simplify online collaboration.
-By placing your code on these platforms, you can receive feedback and improve your projects through collective input, which also tracking changes that happen to the code over time.
+By placing your code on these platforms, you can receive feedback and improve your projects through collective input, while also tracking changes that happen to the code over time.

 ### Make your code citable